stephaneLabs/-E-MWM-Style/README.md

 # -E-MWM-Style
-# EMWM / MWM window manager style.
-MWM is the Motif Windows Manager.
+# EMwm / Mwm window manager style.
+Mwm is the Motif Windows Manager.

-EMWM is a lightweight window manager for X11.
-It is derived from MWM, adding support for UTF-8 / Xft , Xinerama and Extended Window Manager Hints.
-EMWM is made by alx210 who is also a contributor of the CDE (common desktop environment) project.
+EMwm is a lightweight window manager for X11.
+It is derived from Mwm, adding support for UTF-8 / Xft , Xinerama and Extended Window Manager Hints.
+EMwm is made by alx210 who is also a contributor of the CDE (common desktop environment) project.

 These configuration files are inspired by the HP-UX workstations look and CDE (Common Desktop Manager)